ddockers/appy_hour/appy_hour_instructions.md

 ### Troubleshooting

-The webpack compuiles successfully, but the page cannot be reached at localhost:3000 (or at http://appy-hour-python:5000 fwiw).
+The webpack compiles successfully, but the page cannot be reached at localhost:3000 (or at http://appy-hour-python:5000 fwiw).

 I corrected the port mapping under `appy-hour-react` to `ports: - '3000:3000`.